Gulls create mayhem at Christchurch diocese’s demolished building

 The ranger said it is the owners’ responsibility to do this—DoC is not responsible for deterring the gulls.

-Some did this if they could access their rooftops.
+Some who can access their rooftops have done this.
 Others have put spikes on the edges of their buildings to stop gulls from perching there.
 It works, but it does not prevent nesting.

 Source